COMMUNITY RISK REDUCTION

 Pechanga Fire Department Mission Statement

 The mission of the Pechanga Fire Department is to minimize the loss of life and property resulting from fire, medical emergencies, and other disasters through prevention, education, fire suppression, emergency medical service and emergency preparedness, while maintaining fiscal responsibility.

 The Pechanga Fire Department (PFD) protects the citizens and infrastructures of the Pechanga Reservation.
 The PFD keeps Pechanga Tribal members, our elders, our children and their homes safe from the ravages of California's wildfires.

-From its inception, the volunteer fire department took about a year to become fully operational.
-Once in place, the reservation's residents and employees were given a new found sense of protection for their families, homes, workplace, and perhaps most importantly, their heritage.
+From inception, the volunteer fire department took about a year to become fully operational.
+Once established, Pechanga residents and employees’ sense of protection and security for their families, homes, workplace, and heritage strengthened.

-The next several years, the development of homes, governmental buildings, and infrastructure on the reservation continued.
-At the same time, the tribe's business holdings were increasing with a successful casino and the need to expand to satisfy the demand of its guests.
-As additional sources of revenue for the tribe, a Pechanga Gas Station and Pechanga RV Resort was built adjacent to the casino.
-It soon became obvious that the volunteer fire department needed to transform into its own full-time department.
+From the volunteer to full-time employment phase, the Tribe continued to expand and develop homes, governmental buildings, and infrastructure on the Reservation.
+Simultaneously, the Tribe's business holdings increased with the development of a successful casino and the demand for expansion grew.
+As additional sources of revenue for the Tribe, a Pechanga Gas Station and Pechanga RV Resort was built adjacent to the casino.
+It was decided the volunteer fire department needed to transform into a full-fledged full-time fire department.